Dooders/Dooders/README.md

 ### Project Strategy

-Ongoing complexification[^3] and integrate more models in the simulation.
-See how changes affect the simulation and if any emergent[^4] properties surface.
+Ongoing complexification[^3] and experimentation with more models and interactions between models.
+See how changes affect the results and if any emergent[^4] properties surface.

 ### Main Concepts